Secure equal rights and equal opportunity for all. Promote social and economic justice, and the health and safety of all Americans.

 The 2006 Convention voted to undertake a study on immigration.
 After study and consensus, the new position was finalized in 2008 and sent to Capitol Hill.

 Given the growing crisis in health care delivery and financing in the 1990s, the League developed a comprehensive position supporting a health care system that provides access to affordable, quality health care for all Americans and protects patients’ rights.
-In 2010, the League’s efforts saw success – the Affordable Care Act was signed into law.
-The League continues vigilance in light of current efforts to repeal or diminish the law in Congress and the Courts.
+In 2010, the League’s efforts saw success – the Affordable Care Act (ACA) was signed into law.
+Throughout the 112th Congress, the League continued to defend the ACA from challenges in Congress and the Courts.